-You must also designate a registered agent on the Articles of Organizatoin form.
-The agent can be a person or a firm.
-Our article on Registered Agent Service has more information on registered agents and why you need one.
+You must also designate a registered agent on the Articles of Organization form.
+This can be a p person or a firm, but should be someone with stable contact information in case of legal communications.
+See our article on Registered Agent Service for information on registered agents and why you need one.

-Your California LLC can by managed by one manager, by multiple managers, or by all of the LLC’s members, and you have to include that information in the Articles of Organization form.
-We have created guides that explain the Member-Managed LLC and the Manager-Managed LLC to help you make a good decision about the best structure for your company.
+Your California LLC can by managed by one manager, by multiple managers, or by all of the LLC’s members, and you include this information in the Articles of Organization form.
+See our guides that explain the Member-Managed LLC and the Manager-Managed LLC to help you make a good decision about the best structure for your company.